• UL Listed

 • UL Class 1

 UL Listing and UL Recognized Designations

-Class I and Class II: Why They Matter
+Class 1 and Class 2: Why They Matter?

 UL Class 1 drivers, on the other hand, possess output ranges that exceed UL Class 2 guidelines.
 Class 1 drivers have high-voltage output which requires safety protection within the LED lighting fixture.
 Class 1 drivers can run a higher number of LEDs than a Class 2 driver, making it more efficient in terms of energy output, but as such requires putting additional safety measures in place.